thongtom/DevelopDataProduct/README.md

-Air Quality Index at LDG.
-ULU REMIS area for 2013-2015.
 Background
 ----------
 This Shiny application is the course project for Developing Data Products module.

 This Shiny App is to analyst the Air Quality Index for LDG.
-ULU REMIS area from year 2013 to 2015.
+ULU REMIS area from date 1 Aug 2013 to 5 Feb 2015.
 The total number of observations is 13294 with 3 variables (date, hour and the AQI reading).

 Manual
 ------